Blockchain technology and its fundamental structure

 Blockchain is the technological foundation of cryptocurrencies like Bitcoin, recording and validating all transactions on a secure and transparent network.

-In traditional finance, it facilitates faster and cheaper international payments, reducing intermediaries and enabling the tokenization of assets.
+In traditional finance, it facilitates faster and cheaper international payments, reducing intermediaries and allowing asset tokenization.

-Furthermore, it promotes the creation of decentralized loans, opening up new forms of financing without depending on central institutions.
+In addition, it promotes the creation of decentralized loans, opening new forms of financing without depending on central institutions.

-In logistics, blockchain allows for complete product traceability, guaranteeing the origin and conditions in which they are transported in the supply chain.
+In logistics, blockchain allows complete traceability of products, guaranteeing the origin and conditions in which they are transported in the supply chain.

-In healthcare, it securely and immutably records medical histories, improving interoperability between hospitals and patient confidentiality.
+In health, it records medical records securely and immutably, improving interoperability between hospitals and patient confidentiality.

-For electronic voting, technology creates transparent and fraud-resistant systems, increasing confidence in democratic processes.
+For electronic voting, technology creates transparent and fraud-resistant systems, increasing trust in democratic processes.

 Digital identity management

-This gives users greater control over their personal data and reduces the risk of impersonation or online fraud.
+This makes it easier for the user to control their personal data and reduces the risk of impersonations or online fraud.

 In addition, it promotes solutions for governments and companies that require reliable digital identification systems for services and procedures.